foreverstupid/cpp_neuman/README.md

     Program save calculated second moment in the file defined by the argument of -p in format 'x y'.
-Moreover it prints the first moment value to the standart output.
-If flag -DASCETIC is on, programm prints both the first moment value or the second moment value of zero (see compilation flags)
+Moreover it prints the first moment value and the second moment of zero into the standart output.

 ## Dependencies:

-    Programm uses "fftw-3.3.7" library for convolving functions
+    Programm uses "fftw-3.3.7" library for FFT function convolving.
+    Programm uses CUDA 9.1 for DHT function convolving, that is used in 2D case.

 **Author isn't responsible for mental health that can be damaged during reading this code**